open-horizon/anax/docs/ha_groups.md

 ```
 {: codeblock}

-Note: If a node is already in an HA group, it must be removed from the group before it can be added to anouther.
+**Note**: If a node is already in an HA group, it must be removed from the group before it can be added to another.

 ## Removing nodes from HA groups

-Nodes can be removed from an HA group with this command:
+Remove nodes from an HA group with this command:

 ```bash
 hzn exchange hagroup member remove <group name> --node=NODE